Gavsum/shopifySales/README.md

 ```
 Choropleth program should now be ready to go!
 ## Usage
-Running the python file will create a semi interactive cloropleth as well as save a png of the map to that data/ dir
+Running the python file will create a semi interactive choropleth as well as save a png of the map to that data/ dir
 ```
 python shopifySales.py
 ```